mk/clerk-px23/README.md

 >
 > – Jeffrey Simon

-Another often elusive aspect in the academic discourse on programming is aesthetics.
+One often under-appreciated area in the academic discourse on programming is aesthetics.
+We believe the baseline level of design that is automatically inherited by any document produced with Clerk has contributed to the positive experiences our users have reported.

 > Attractive things do work better—their attractiveness produces positive emotions, causing mental processes to be more creative, more tolerant of minor difficulties.
 >
 > – Don Norman, Emotional Design

-We believe the ability to generate decently designed output, without extra effort, contributes to  people having a positive experience when using the tool.

 ## Related